mandeeps/SU-WaterCam/README.md

 Check the i2c settings changed: i2cdetect -y 1

 Run the wittypi script to verify ./wittypi/wittyPi.sh

+### BNO055 IMU

+## Calibrate the IMU prior to use:
+With the IMU stable and flat, run the calibration script to save offset values.

 ### Quectel EC25 Modem and GPS
 sudo apt install gpsd gpsd-clients